influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/data_exploration.md

 second time boundary.

-The [advanced `GROUP BY time()` syntax](#advanced-group-by-time-syntax) allows users to shift the start time of InfluxDB's preset time boundaries.
+The [advanced `GROUP BY time()` syntax](#advanced-group-by-time-syntax) allows users to shift the start time of the InfluxDB database's preset time boundaries.
 [Example 3](#examples-3)
 in the Advanced Syntax section continues with the query shown here;
 it shifts forward the preset time boundaries by six minutes such that